 Finally, you say…the long introduction will help us understand why this wool needs a specific care.

-First, the most important thing: please do not use conventional impregnating sprays on the milled wool of Wolf shoes!
+First, the most important thing: please do not use conventional waterproofing sprays on any wool shoes!
 Those sprays are made for polyester and polyacrylic and often contain solvents to increase penetrability and water displacement.
 Apart from being toxic to us and the environment, they also loosen the lanolin inside the wool, so the result would probably be contrary to the desired one.
 Nordwolle washes the wool very gently to obtain a high level of natural lanolin in the fibres.
 Since this lanolin is naturally “grown”, it wears off more slowly while using the shoe than subsequently applied lanolin.
 A good thing that could be applied to your Wolves is a perfume-free moisturiser.

 Since communication in a flock of sheep is strongly influenced by pheromones (hormonal fragrances) wool is naturally made to clean itself of all kinds of different odours so that communication is not disturbed.
 Nevertheless, should the Wolves step into any kind of sticky dirt, it is best to simply tap them when dried off, or gently brush the affected part.
 You should avoid washing the whole shoe.